ohjelmistokehitys/mobile-exercise-template/readme.md

-# Setting Up Your Expo Project
+# Setting up your Expo project

 Welcome to the mobile programming course!
 In this exercise, you will create a new Expo project, connect it to this repository, and push your code to GitHub.